influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/select.md

 InfluxDB 1.x data is stored in databases and retention policies.
 In InfluxDB 2.x versions, data is stored in **buckets**.
 Because InfluxQL uses the 1.x data model, a bucket must be mapped to a database and retention policy (DBRP) before it can be queried using InfluxQL.

 {{% note %}}
-See [Query data with InfluxQL](/influxdb/v2.4/query-data/influxql/) to learn how to verify if buckets have a mapping and how to create DBRP mappings for unmapped buckets.
+**Note:** See [Query data with InfluxQL](/influxdb/v2.4/query-data/influxql/) to learn how to verify if buckets have a mapping and how to create DBRP mappings for unmapped buckets.
 {{% /note %}}

 Note that using the API to query with InfluxQL will return all data in JSON format.